-Also, The downside of a rough engine idle can be reduced fuel economy, poor performance, starting issues, or potential major engine problems in the near future.
+Also, the downside of a rough idle can be, reduced fuel economy, poor performance, starting issues; or potential major engine problems in the near future.

-The reasons for a rough engine idle can vary, with some being cheap, easy fixes and some requiring more complex repair procedures.
+The reasons for a rough idle can vary, with some being; cheap easy fixes and some requiring more complex repair procedures.

-Today’s modern vehicles have sophisticated engine computers that monitor the operation of sensors, actuators, fuel, combustion and exhaust systems.
-The vehicle engine computer can detect small deviating operating parameters and store related trouble codes as necessary.
+So, today’s modern vehicles have sophisticated engine computers that monitor the operation of; sensors, actuators, fuel, combustion and exhaust systems.
+As a result, the vehicle engine computer can detect; small deviating operating parameters and store related trouble codes as necessary.

-You can then use a code reader to identify the specific problem, and then determine if that malfunction is what is causing the rough engine idle problem.
+You can then use a code reader, to identify the specific problem, and then; determine if that malfunction is what is causing, the rough idle problem.
 The code may indicate the component, circuit or system involved in the fault.
 As a result, This gives you an additional advantage.

-What Are The Conditions When Rough Engine Idle Occurs
+What Are The Conditions, When A Rough Engine Idle Occurs: